DudesterBusiness/PFP-Enhancer/privacy-policy.md

-# Privacy Policy for Profile Picture Enhancer for Discord
+# Privacy Policy for Profile Picture Enhancer

 **Effective date:** December 27, 2025

 **Important:** This app is **not affiliated with, endorsed by, or associated with Discord, Inc.**

-Profile Picture Enhancer for Discord (“we”, “our”, or “us”) does **not collect or share any personal information** from users.
+Profile Picture Enhancer (“we”, “our”, or “us”) does **not collect or share any personal information** from users.
 All data, such as images and enhancements, remain on the user’s device unless temporarily sent for processing, as described below.

 **Image Processing:**
 All images uploaded for enhancement are temporarily sent to **RunPod** for processing using the **Real-ESRGAN AI model**.
 Images are **not stored permanently** on any server and are deleted after processing.
 We do **not collect personally identifiable information** from these images.